Walmart Inc. (NYSE:WMT) Shares Acquired by Adams Asset Advisors LLC

-Adams Asset Advisors LLC lifted its holdings in shares of Walmart Inc. (NYSE:WMT) by 10.8% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 52,231 shares of the retailer’s stock after buying an additional 5,077 shares during the quarter.
-Walmart makes up approximately 1.4% of Adams Asset Advisors LLC’s investment portfolio, making the stock its 28th largest position.
-Adams Asset Advisors LLC’s holdings in Walmart were worth $7,365,000 as of its most recent SEC filing.
+Adams Asset Advisors LLC grew its stake in Walmart Inc. (NYSE:WMT) by 10.8% in the second quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 52,231 shares of the retailer’s stock after acquiring an additional 5,077 shares during the quarter.
+Walmart comprises approximately 1.4% of Adams Asset Advisors LLC’s investment portfolio, making the stock its 28th biggest position.
+Adams Asset Advisors LLC’s holdings in Walmart were worth $7,365,000 at the end of the most recent reporting period.

-Several other hedge funds have also made changes to their positions in WMT.
-Paragon Wealth Strategies LLC acquired a new position in Walmart in the 2nd quarter valued at $31,000.
-Piscataqua Savings Bank acquired a new position in Walmart in the 1st quarter valued at $42,000.
-Goodwin Investment Advisory acquired a new position in Walmart in the 1st quarter valued at $46,000.
-ShoreHaven Wealth Partners LLC increased its stake in shares of Walmart by 70.1% in the 1st quarter.
-ShoreHaven Wealth Partners LLC now owns 342 shares of the retailer’s stock worth $46,000 after acquiring an additional 141 shares during the last quarter.
-Finally, Freedman Financial Associates Inc. increased its stake in shares of Walmart by 40.0% in the 2nd quarter.
-Freedman Financial Associates Inc. now owns 350 shares of the retailer’s stock worth $49,000 after acquiring an additional 100 shares during the last quarter.
+Several other institutional investors and hedge funds also recently modified their holdings of WMT.
+Aries Wealth Management grew its holdings in shares of Walmart by 1.2% during the 2nd quarter.
+Aries Wealth Management now owns 17,743 shares of the retailer’s stock worth $2,502,000 after purchasing an additional 204 shares during the period.
+BKD Wealth Advisors LLC grew its holdings in shares of Walmart by 1.8% during the 2nd quarter.
+BKD Wealth Advisors LLC now owns 63,446 shares of the retailer’s stock worth $8,947,000 after purchasing an additional 1,150 shares during the period.
+Breiter Capital Management Inc. grew its holdings in shares of Walmart by 7.2% during the 2nd quarter.
+Breiter Capital Management Inc. now owns 10,951 shares of the retailer’s stock worth $1,544,000 after purchasing an additional 736 shares during the period.
+Asset Advisors Investment Management LLC grew its holdings in shares of Walmart by 1.4% during the 2nd quarter.
+Asset Advisors Investment Management LLC now owns 103,351 shares of the retailer’s stock worth $14,575,000 after purchasing an additional 1,390 shares during the period.
+Finally, Carnegie Capital Asset Management LLC grew its holdings in shares of Walmart by 4.7% during the 2nd quarter.
+Carnegie Capital Asset Management LLC now owns 82,609 shares of the retailer’s stock worth $11,645,000 after purchasing an additional 3,689 shares during the period.
 29.28% of the stock is owned by institutional investors and hedge funds.

-A number of analysts have issued reports on WMT shares.
-UBS Group raised their target price on Walmart from $160.00 to $170.00 and gave the stock a “buy” rating in a research note on Wednesday, May 19th.
-Credit Suisse Group started coverage on Walmart in a report on Wednesday, May 19th.
-They set an “outperform” rating and a $150.00 price target for the company.
-Citigroup increased their price target on Walmart from $172.00 to $179.00 and gave the stock a “buy” rating in a report on Wednesday, May 19th.
-Telsey Advisory Group increased their price target on Walmart from $162.00 to $170.00 and gave the stock an “outperform” rating in a report on Wednesday, May 19th.
-Finally, increased their price target on Walmart from $172.00 to $179.00 and gave the stock a “buy” rating in a report on Wednesday, May 19th.
-One research analyst has rated the stock with a sell rating, three have issued a hold rating and twenty-two have given a buy rating to the stock.
-The company has a consensus rating of “Buy” and a consensus target price of $162.94.

 Walmart Inc engages in the operation of retail, wholesale, and other units worldwide.
 The company operates through three segments: Walmart U.S., Walmart International, and Sam's Club.
 It operates supercenters, supermarkets, hypermarkets, warehouse clubs, cash and carry stores, and discount stores; membership-only warehouse clubs; ecommerce websites, such as walmart.com, walmart.com.mx, walmart.ca, flipkart.com, and samsclub.com; and mobile commerce applications.